markiewiczjulian/project_management_tool/README.md

 After this we should run `npm install` command (in backend and frontend folders) which will install all missing dependencies.

 ## Running application
 First, when in backend folder run a command `npm start`.
-Then you can type `ng serve --open` when inside a frontend folder (`--open` flag should open a browser with proper address, but if this will not work, an address is displayed in terminal when running ng serve right at the beginning).
+Then you can type `ng serve --open` when inside a frontend folder (`--open` flag should open a browser with a proper address, but if this will not work, the address is displayed in terminal when running ng serve right at the beginning).

 ## Development server
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.